OmaymaS/Logistic-Regression-Coefficients-Interpretation/odds_ratios.md

 - The intercept= **-1.12546** which corresponds to **the log odds of the probability of being in an honor class $p$ **.

-- We can go from the log odds to the odds by exponentiating the coeffecient which gives us the odds **O=0.3245**.
+- We can go from the log odds to the odds by exponentiating the coefficient which gives us the odds **O=0.3245**.

 - We can go backwards to the probability by calculating $p=\frac{O}{1+O}$ = **0.245 **.